FIN-012: Scholarship/Fellowship Payments to Foreign Nationals

-To provide guidance for applying taxes to scholarship/fellowship payments made to foreign national students and fellows, in order to comply with U.S. Immigration and Tax laws.
+The University complies with U.S. Immigration and Tax laws and provides guidance for applying taxes to scholarship/fellowship payments made to foreign national students and fellows.

-(Note: Compliance and Immigration Services is prohibited from providing tax or legal advice.
+(Note: Financial Operations & Tax is prohibited from providing tax or legal advice.
 Students are encouraged to consult their own tax advisor.)

 An individual not a U.S. citizen or U.S. national (8 USC 1401 et seq).

 (1) An individual born in the U.S.; (2) an individual whose parent is a U.S. Citizen; (3) a former alien who has been naturalized as a U.S. citizen; (4) an individual born in Puerto Rico; (5) an individual born in Guam; or (6) an individual born in the U.S. Virgin Islands.
 (USC 1401 et seq.)

 An individual who owes his sole allegiance to the U.S. including all U.S. citizens and including non-U.S. citizens of certain U.S. possessions including American Samoa and the Northern Mariana Islands.
 (8 USC 1401 et seq.)

 A foreign national temporarily present in the United States who is not a resident alien.
 Nonresident aliens are taxed according to special rules contained in certain parts of the Internal Revenue Code.
 A “nonresident alien” will become a “resident alien” in one of two ways: (1) by being admitted to the U.S. as, or changing status to, a Lawful Permanent Resident under the Immigration Laws (the Green Card test); or (2) by passing the Substantial Presence Test (a numerical formula which measures days of presence in the U.S.).
 (26 USC 7701(b).)

 A foreign national temporarily or permanently present in the U.S. Resident aliens are taxed in the same manner as U.S. citizens on their worldwide income.
 (26 USC 7701(b).)